 ... collect court fees and fines for JP and County Courts at Law

-We registered 81.5% of eligible Travis County residents to vote, the largest percentage for similarly sized counties in Texas.
+As of August 2013, e registered 78% of eligible Travis County residents to vote, the largest percentage for similarly sized counties in Texas.

 95% of our lobby customers are assisted within a target service range of between 7 - 10 minutes.

 We have been recognized for our customer service delivery by

 the Texas Association of Counties as a designated benchmark